WiserSolutions/KubernetesForDevs/README.md

 **Install Helm**

-Helm is [the package manager for Kubernetes](https://docs.helm.sh/) which we'll go into in more detail starting in Tutorial 3.
+Helm is [the package manager for Kubernetes](https://docs.helm.sh/) which we'll go into in more detail starting in workshop 3.

 To get the latest stable release...